ekwska/bentoml-mlflow-demo/README.rst

 BentoML and MLFlow Integration Demo
 ==================================

-A project to run a full end to end ML system, using MLFlow for tracking, and BentoML for packaging and serving.
-For this project I just used a simple MNIST network (as the results aren't important) as this project was for demonstrating an integration between BentoML and MLFlow and how they could be used together.
+A project to run a full end to end ML system, using MLFlow for tracking, and BentoML for packaging and serving. 🍣 For this project I just used a simple MNIST network (as the results aren't important) as this project was for demonstrating an integration between BentoML and MLFlow and how they could be used together.

-It was interesting to use BentoML for the first time and I'd like to explore how to use it more in a production setting.
+It was interesting to use BentoML, especially for the model containerization, and I'd like to explore how to use it more in a production setting.

 Features ⭐